18F/identity-idp/docs/local-development.md

 #### Email template previews

 To view email templates with placeholder values, visit <http://localhost:3000/rails/mailers/> to see a list of template previews.

+#### SMS text previews

+SMS texts for QA are available in <http://localhost:3000/rails/mailers/>, just like the email template previews.
+Visit <http://localhost:3000/sms_preview/> which will redirect you to <http://localhost:3000/rails/mailers/sms_preview>.
+From here, you can see a list of text messages available for preview.

+##### Adding SMS texts for preview

+To add text messages for SMS preview:

+- In `app/mailers/sms_text_mailer.rb`, create a method that describes the purpose of the text.
+You will add the message of the text that you want to have previewed in ActionMailer
+- In `app/views/sms_text_mailer`, create a view file for the text message as a `\*.text.erb` file.
+When previewing, this will make it so that text is simulated in a plain-text email.
+- In `spec/mailers/previews/sms_test_mailer_preview.rb`, create a method that calls the method that you created in `app/mailers`.
+This will be used to test the previews
+- In `spec/mailers/sms_text_mailer_spec.rb`, add a test for the method that you have added.
+Test to make sure that the content is rendered as expected, especially for the text that has dynamic values.

 ### Translations